marjakonst/happy-day/README.md

 The App consisting from the following software components:

 1. RFID-controller
-   > _A python application that reads states of a few RFID-readers and whenever the state is changed, via the HTTP-server, it notifies the Browser-App on the new state._<br/>
+   > _A python application that reads states of a few RFID-readers and whenever the state is changed, via the HTTP-server, it notifies the Browser App on the new state._<br/>
-   > This new state is considered to be a user "choice" which the Browser-App shall react to.
+   > This new state is considered to be a user "choice" which the Browser App shall react to.
 2. HTTP-Server
-   > _A simple web-server that serves files and pushes the "choices" (notifications) from the RFID-controller to the Browser-App ._
+   > _A simple web-server that serves files and pushes the "choices" (notifications) from the RFID-controller to the Browser App ._
-3. Browser-App <br />
+3. Browser App <br />
    (see [web-server/README.md](web-server/README.md))
    > _A single-page application which requests files from the HTTP-Server, and gets notified by the HTTP-Server on a new "choice"._<br/>
    > The application shows "scenes".
 Every scene has a video to play and a set of messages for user.<br/>